Consumer Medicine Information

 Do not take FAMPYRA if:

-1.you have an allergy to FAMPYRA or any of the ingredients listed at the end of this leaflet
+1. you have an allergy to FAMPYRA or any of the ingredients listed at the end of this

 FAMPYRA may increase the risk of seizures, fits or convulsions.